buildingSMART International Software Certification Program

 In 2016, the IFC4 Certification program was developed, based on the previous effort, but employing a new testing platform and technologies to improve speed and quality through increased automation, as well as the ability to set up and test more MVDs.
 The IFC4 and IFC2x3 2.0 certifications run concurrently, as support for IFC2x3 in the marketplace continues to grow while IFC4 adoption and implementations mature at the same time.

-The certification processes are guided by the development and implementation of a particular schema subset, or Model View Definition.
+The certification processes are guided by the development and implementation of a particular IFC implementation, or Model View Definition.
 The current IFC2x3 CV2.0 and IFC4 RV1.2 MVDs are official buildingSMART standards and copyrighted accordingly.
-The MVDs are primarily meant to demonstrate the technical capability of a software to support IFC data exchange, while secondarily addressing an immediately usable workflow - model coordination.
-The specific exchange requirements and acceptable uses of the MVDs an be found on their descriptive pages on this site.
+The MVDs are primarily meant to demonstrate the technical capability of a software to support IFC data exchange, while secondarily addressing an immediately usable workflow.
+The specific exchange requirements and acceptable uses of the MVDs an be found on their descriptive pages.